koenrane/KR-new-site/content/import/looking-back-on-my-alignment-phd.md

 >
 > It's clearly not because humans evolved away from wireheading, _specifically_.
 There are somewhat similar situations to wireheading in the ancestral environment: psychoactive drugs, masturbation, etc. Is the reason we don't wirehead because evolution instilled us with an aversion to manipulating our reward function, which then zero-shot generalized to wireheading, despite wireheading being so wildly dissimilar to the contents of the ancestral environment?
 How could evolution have developed an alignment approach that generalized so well?

 After a few days, I realized my gut expectations were that he was broadly correct and that this theory of alignment could actually be right.
 However, I realized I wasn't consciously letting myself think that because it would be Insufficiently Skeptical to actually think the alignment problem is solvable.
-This seemed obviously stupid to me, so I quickly shut that line of thinking down and second-order updated towards optimism so that I would [stop _predictably_ getting more optimistic](https://www.readthesequences.com/Conservation-Of-Expected-Evidence) about Quintin's theory.[^2]
+This seemed obviously stupid to me, so I quickly shut that line of thinking down and second-order updated towards optimism so that I would [stop _predictably_ getting more optimistic](https://www.readthesequences.com/Conservation-Of-Expected-Evidence) about Quintin's theory.

 I realized I assigned about 5% credence to "this line of thinking marks a direct and reasonably short path to solving alignment."
 Thus, on any calculation of benefits and harms, I should be willing to stake some reputation to quickly get more eyeballs on the theory, even though I expected to end up looking a little silly (with about 95% probability).
 With my new attitude, I decided "whatever, let's just get on with it and stop wasting time."